uber-web/monochrome/docs/api-reference/metric-card.md

 * `title` - the title of the card.
 * `spinner` - the spinner that is shown when the card is loading.
 * `error` - the error message.
+* `tooltip` - the title tooltip.
+This value will be passed to the [Tooltip](/docs/api-reference/popover.md) component.

 The values define the styling overrides for the respective child components.
 Unless noted otherwise, each value is an object, or a callback function.